nuken/Kids-Learning-Hub/README.md

 1.  **Using VS Code:**
     * Install the **"Live Server"** extension.
-    * Right-click on the main `Main/index.html` file and choose "Open with Live Server".
+    * Right-click on the main `index.html` file and choose "Open with Live Server".

 2.  **Using Python:**
-    * Open a terminal or command prompt in the `Main` folder.
+    * Open a terminal or command prompt in the main project folder.
     * Run the command: `python -m http.server` (or `python3 -m http.server` on Mac/Linux).
     * Open your browser and go to `http://localhost:8000`.